Face recognition – fascinating and intriguing

 - These automated systems can be used to identify or check an individual's identity in just a few seconds based on their facial features (geometry): spacing of the eyes, bridge of the nose, the contour of the lips, ears, chin, etc.

-They can even do this in the middle of a crowd and within dynamic and unstable environments.
+They can even do this in a crowd and dynamic and unstable environments.